Free Prescription Pad Templates for Andrologists, Sexologists, and Urologists

 What should one expect from a urologist on their first visit?

-Based on the notes that your primary physician has provided on the preliminary referral report, the urologist would begin his treatment.
+Based on the notes that your primary physician provided in the preliminary referral report, the urologist will begin his treatment.
 This would normally include a physical examination that might or might not be followed by several tests such as CT scan, MRI, ultrasound, cystoscopy, cystogram, x-ray imaging, urine testing, urodynamic testing, or a biopsy.

 What type of treatments would a urologist suggest post-diagnosis?